 So if I’m going to be honest with my kids, I’m going to be honest with everyone else in my life.
 I have some really awesome days where I could be on the cover of Canadian Parenting magazine.
 And I have a whole lot of days where I could be on the cover of a tabloid, next to cry-face Kim Kardashian.
 But that’s life.
 That’s my life.

-Yes, I take pictures of my homemade food before I eat it and I post it to Facebook.
+Yes, I take pictures of my homemade food before I eat it and I post it on Facebook.
 But I also write a hundred statuses about the really ridiculous everyday disasters.
 These aren’t meant to elicit encouragement or sad-face-emoticon sympathy, but they are meant to elicit understanding.
 I want to be known for who I am.
 I want to let you all in on what it’s really like to be a parent so that a) if you’re already a parent, you have been granted permission to publicly fail sometimes, or b) you won’t be terrified to become a parent one day, because you now know that the standard of perfection is not real and parents have been screwing it up since Adam and Eve (seriously, Cain.
 What happened there).

 Give yourself a break.
 Fail sometimes.
 Not just in parenting, but in whatever.
 It’s freeing to fail.
 When you fail, you still have somewhere to go.
 I have incredible places I can go, because it’s all up from here, baby.